-Term or abbreviation Meaning "NAV" means net asset value, being the value of all the ILAM Fahari I-REIT's assets after subtracting the value of all of its liabilities as determined in accordance with the consolidated financial statements of ILAM Fahari I-REIT; "NSE" means Nairobi Securities Exchange Limited, approved as a securities exchange under the Act; "Registrar" means the registrar of REIT securities in relation to ILAM Fahari I-REIT, being CDSC Registrars Limited; осі means Other Comprehensive Income P & L Profit or Loss "REIT" means Real Estate Investment Trust, an unincorporated common law trust that has been authorised as such by the CMA; "REIT Manager" ICEA LION Asset Management Limited; "REITs Regulations" means the Capital Markets (Real Estate Investment Trusts) (Collective Investment Schemes) Regulations, 2013 as may be amended or modified from time to time; "REIT Trustee" or "Trustee" means the Co-operative Bank or Co-op Bank of Kenya Limited; "SME's" means Small and Medium Enterprises; "SPV" means special purpose vehicle; "sq.ft." means square foot or square feet; "STANLIB Kenya" means STANLIB Kenya Limited, Certificate of Incorporation number C.9522; "Subsidiary" or "Subsidiaries" means a subsidiary or the subsidiaries of the ILAM Fahari I-REIT property fund, being an entity or entities owned more than 50% by the REIT Trustee on behalf of the REIT; "TAV" means total asset value, being the value of all the ILAM Fahari I-REIT assets prior to any adjustments or deduction of liabilities; "Technical Engineer" means one or both of the technical engineers being, Civil Engineering Design (K) Ltd and/or LDK Africa Limited; "Trust Deed" means the trust deed between ICEA LION Asset Management Limited and Co-op Bank establishing the ILAM Fahari I-REIT property fund as an Income Real Estate Investment Trust Scheme, 30 September 2015; "Unitholder(s)" or "REIT Unithold- er(s)" or "Securities holder" means any person including the Promoter, who has purchased or otherwise acquired (including through the exchange, or in consideration of any transfer, of Property) and holds any Units and is registered in the Register as evidence that he holds the units; "VAT" means value-added tax as defined in the Value-Added Tax Act, 2013, as amended;
+Term or abbreviation Meaning P&L Profit or Loss "REIT" means Real Estate Investment Trust, an unincorporated common law trust that has been authorised as such by the CMA; "REIT Manager" means STANLIB Kenya; and, after 18 May 2020, ICEA LION Asset Management; "REITs Regulations" means the Capital Markets (Real Estate Investment Trusts) (Collective Investment Schemes) Regulations, 2013 as may be amended or modified from time to time; "REIT Trustee" or "Trustee" means the Co-operative Bank or Co-op Bank of Kenya Limited; "SKL" means STANLIB Kenya Limited; "SME's" means Small and Medium Enterprises; "SPV" means special purpose vehicle; "sq.ft." means square foot or square feet; "STANLIB Kenya" means STANLIB Kenya Limited, Certificate of Incorporation number C.9522; "Subsidiary" or "Subsidiaries" means a subsidiary or the subsidiaries of the ILAM Fahari I-REIT property fund, being an entity or entities owned more than 50% by the REIT Trustee on behalf of the REIT; "TAV" means total asset value, being the value of all the ILAM Fahari I-REIT assets prior to any adjustments or deduction of liabilities; "Technical Engineer" means one or both of the technical engineers being, Feradon Associates Ltd "Trust Deed" means the trust deed between ICEA LION Asset Management Limited and Co-op Bank establishing the ILAM Fahari I-REIT property fund as an Income Real Estate Investment Trust Scheme, 30 September 2015; "Unitholder(s)" or "REIT Unitholder(s)" or "Securities holder" means any person including the Promoter, who has purchased or otherwise acquired (including through the exchange, or in consideration of any transfer, of Property) and holds any Units and is registered in the Register as evidence that he holds the units; "VAT" means value-added tax as defined in the Value-Added Tax Act, 2013, as amended; "ZAR" means South African Rand.